Brenda Rae

-Brenda Rae is an American operatic soprano who has performed leading roles in opera houses internationally.
+Brenda Rae (born February 8, 1982) is an American operatic soprano who has performed leading roles in opera houses internationally.
 She was a resident artist at the Frankfurt Opera from 2008 through 2017.
 She is a featured performer on the Naxos Records 2015 recording of Milhaud's L'Orestie d'Eschyle, which was nominated for the Grammy Award for Best Opera Recording.